Testing Imprecise Hypotheses: Introduction

-As discussed above, one of our motivations for investigating the tolerant testing problem comes from scientific applications where the goal is to test goodness-of-fit hypotheses in the presence of systematic uncertainties.
-One prominent source of systematic uncertainties arises when the null distribution $P_0$ is only known up to simulation error.
-This particular setting goes under the name of {\it likelihood-free hypothesis testing}, a problem which has been studied under the minimax framework by a series of recent works~\citep{gerber2023kernel,gerber2024likelihood,gerber2023minimax,jiaGaussianSequenceModel2025b}.
+As discussed in Section \ref{sec:introduction}, one key motivation for studying the tolerant testing problem comes from scientific applications that require testing goodness-of-fit hypotheses under systematic or epistemic uncertainty.
+A common source of systematic uncertainty occurs when the null distribution $P_0$ is only approximately known due to simulation error.
+This setting is often referred to as \textit{likelihood-free hypothesis testing}, a problem recently investigated within the minimax framework~\citep{gerber2024likelihood,gerber2023minimax,jiaGaussianSequenceModel2025b}.
+A related line of research in \textit{imprecise probability} \citep{walley1991statistical} models epistemic uncertainty arising from a practitioner's partial knowledge.
+In this case, $P_0$ is assumed to belong to \textit{Credal set}, a convex set of distributions, that captures this lack of complete information~\citep{levi1980enterprise,sale2023volume}.
+Across these frameworks and related ones, tests based on the maximum mean discrepancy~\citep{gretton2006kernel} have become prominent for their strong empirical performance and theoretical tractability~\citep{gerber2023kernel,chauCredalTwoSampleTests2025,zhouKernelDistributionCloseness2025}.

 Finally, we note that tolerant testing subsumes several other robustness frameworks in the literature.
-These include Huber’s $\epsilon$-contamination model~\citep{huberRobustEstimationLocation1964,huberRobustVersionProbability1965}, which analyzes problem~\eqref{eq:generic_tolerant_testing} under the total variation distance; the semiparametric framework of~\cite{liuBuildingUsingSemiparametric2009}, which examines deviations from a parametric model through the Kullback–Leibler divergence; and the equivalence testing framework~\citep{wellekTestingStatisticalHypotheses2002,romanoOptimalTestingEquivalence2005}, which reverses the roles of the hypotheses in~\eqref{eq:generic_tolerant_testing}.
+These include the semiparametric framework of~\cite{liuBuildingUsingSemiparametric2009}, which examines deviations from a parametric model through the Kullback–Leibler divergence; and the equivalence testing framework~\citep{wellekTestingStatisticalHypotheses2002,romanoOptimalTestingEquivalence2005}, which reverses the roles of the hypotheses in~\eqref{eq:generic_tolerant_testing}.
 Therefore, general results in tolerant testing provide unified tools for reasoning about these frameworks.
-In \zcref{sec:equivalence_testing}, we illustrate this connection by examining how the critical separation in tolerant testing relates to that in equivalence testing.
+In Appendix \ref{sec:equivalence_testing} of the supplementary material, we illustrate this connection by examining how the critical separation in tolerant testing relates to that in equivalence testing.